plesk/centos2alma/README.md

-# Сonvert a CentOS 7 server with Plesk to AlmaLinux 8
+# Convert a CentOS 7 server with Plesk to AlmaLinux 8

 CentOS 7 to AlmaLinux 8 conversion tool **beta**

 ## Introduction
 This script is the official tool for converting a CentOS 7 server with Plesk to AlmaLinux 8.
 It uses the [AlmaLinux ELevate tool](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html), which is based on the [leapp modernization framework](https://leapp.readthedocs.io/en/latest/).
 The script includes additional repository and configuration support provided by Plesk.